Table of contents

 (Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.)

 The monthly Retail sales statistical bulletin is released in a timely manner, approximately 20 days after the reference period, and is an important early economic indicator.
 Data are collected for standard trading periods that follow a four-week, four-week, five-week cycle.
-For the reference period 3 April 2022 to the 30 April 2022, the RSI was released on 20 May 2022.
+Despite this, some companies return on a calendar month so their figures are adjusted to be consistent with our standard reporting periods.
+For the reference period 25 February 2024 to the 30 March 2024, the RSI was released on 19 April 2024.
 There are exceptions, such as the release of February data, which are published 27 days after the reference period; this is because price data, which are used for deflation, are released later than usual to allow for the basket of goods to be updated.
-May is another example (evidenced in 2022 and 2023) occurring when necessary to avoid collecting prices data over Easter.
+May is another example (evidenced in 2022, 2023 and 2024) occurring when necessary to avoid collecting prices data over Easter.

 For more details on related releases, the release calendar is available online from GOV.UK and provides 12-months' advance notice of release dates.
 If there are any changes to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change will be explained fully at the same time, as set out in the Code of Practice for Statistics.